 - An LMS usually operates inside of a web-browser, being easily accessible through a sign-in process from various devices.

 - Such systems are easy to implement in different institutions.
 They join together all the training and programs and keep them in a central location instead of having all the information scattered across a number of hard drives and devices.
 It saves organizations from potential data loss and makes content management easier.

-- An LMS will not experience radical changes in 2021, but it will expand with new features and tools.
+- An LMS will not experience radical changes, but it will expand with new features and tools.
 More such online learning marketplace platforms will accommodate chat/communication solutions and enable video conferencing.

 - Also more platforms will use artificial intelligence based on learners’ history to make necessary content easy to find and recommend personalized and relevant content to students.

 Making of TutorHouse: E-learning marketplace development and upgrading